Welcome to CeDNe’s documentation!#

 Returns:

-Output the adjecency matrix for the network ordered by neurons
+Output the adjacency matrix for the network ordered by neurons.

 reassign_connections()[source]#